nemec/clipr/README.md

 separated in any discernable way only the *last* positional argument, by Index, may use the constraints AtLease or AtMost.
 All previous positional arguments must consume an exact number of values.

+##Post-Parse Triggers

+Using the PostParseAttribute you can mark parameterless methods to be automatically run once parsing is completed.
+At present, this is not a terribly useful feature but in the future these command classes will be able to be nested as sub-commands (think `svn checkout`).
+Each sub-command will then be able to trigger a different feature depending on which sub-command was provided.

 ##Generated Help and Version Information